AlfredoDeNigris/Personal-Project/README.md

-# Budget Planner

 ## Description

 This is a budget planning tool for a construction company.
 When a client provides a budget, the system lists all housing options that can be built within that budget.
-This tool considers factors such as labor costs, material prices, and construction time.
+The tool considers factors such as labor costs, material prices, and construction time.

 ## Technical requirements

 Programming language - JavaScript (Node.js)
 Node.js - 18.16.0
 Database - MySQL
 Docker

 ### Base URL